mudroljub/movie-database/README.md

 - Enable keyboard navigation ✓
   - set autoFocus on first ✓
 - Highlight selected item ✓
-- On Enter key add item to favorites / or remove when it is already in favorite
+- On Enter key add item to favorites / or remove when it is already in favorite ✓
-- You should set screen size to 1280x720 via Chrome dev tools to see the proper UI
+- You should set screen size to 1280 x 720 via Chrome dev tools to see the proper UI ✓
-  - check mobile
+  - check mobile ✓
 - Add Load more button (or Pagination)
+- Dodati search